 Foraging patterns of individual colonies were studied in cleared arenas 15 m in radius by distributing cracked milo dyed with vegetable dye in selected patterns (Willard and Crowell, 1965).
 Foraging intensity, measured by the number of colored seeds returned per worker minute, was studied by placing piles of colored seeds containing nearly equal numbers of seeds in concentric rings at varying distances from the central colony, or by scattering individual seeds as evenly as possible in concentric rings at varying distances from the central colony.
-Piles of seeds were spaced at 0.5-m intervals in each concentric rings made up of evenly scattered seeds were also spaced at 2-m intervals from the center nest.
+Piles of seeds were spaced at 0.5-m intervals in each concentric ring and the rings were spaced at 2-m intervals from the center nest.
+Concentric rings made up of evenly scattered seeds were also spaced at 2-m intervals from the center nest.